You are here

 Pregnant and breastfeeding women

-Vitamin D is in oily fish, such as canned tuna and salmon, eggs, lean meat and dairy products.
+Vitamin D is also in oily fish, such as canned tuna and salmon, eggs, lean meat and dairy products.
 There are now margarines, milks and yoghurts fortified with vitamin D available in New Zealand.

 Vitamin D deficiency